Athanasius’ revised explanation of the Nicene Creed

 The Sabellians were influential at Nicaea but were deposed soon after Nicaea.

 Ayres identifies Marcellus of Ancyra (Ayres, p.
 62), the main Sabellian of the 4th century, as a third trajectory when the Controversy began.
-Both Marcellus and Eustathius, from whom Eustathius learned his theology, attended the Nicene Council and joined forces with Alexander (see below).
+Both Marcellus and Eustathius, from whom Marcellus learned his theology, attended the Nicene Council and joined forces with Alexander (see below).
 However, in the decade after Nicaea, both were deposed for Sabellianism.
+Show More

 Purpose